Artist - George Strait

 Troubador

-“I still feel 25 most of the time / I still raise a little cain with the boys / Honky tonks and pretty women / Lord I'm still right there with them singing above the crowd and the noise”, George sings, his voice a little rougher and outlook more philosophical.
+“I still feel 25 most of the time / I still raise a little cain with the boys / Honky tonks and pretty women / Lord I'm still right there with them singing above the crowd and the noise”, George sings, his voice a little rougher and his outlook a little more philosophical.

-In one of his more personal moments, George looked into the mirror and reflected nostalgically on all his years as a singer; “I was a young troubadour when I rode in on a song, and I'll be an old troubadour when I'm gone”.
+In one of his more personal moments, George looked into the mirror and reflected nostalgically on all his years as a singer: “I was a young troubadour when I rode in on a song, and I'll be an old troubadour when I'm gone”.

 8